 Maybe the closest comment about the subject occurs in 1 Corinthians 7:2 and 9.
 The first verse clearly states that it is better to marry so that a Christian avoids sexual sins.

 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
 1 Corinthians 7:2

-Without a marriage partner, virtually every male and many females regularly experience strong sexual urges that are extremely difficult, if not almost impossible, to control.
+Without a marriage partner, virtually every male and many females regularly experience strong sexual urges that are extremely difficult to control.
 It is not true that only men want to masturbate and engage in sexual orgasms.
 Many women masturbate and want sexual orgasms too!
 The statistics reveal that 93.4% of males and 80.3% of females in the 30-39 age bracket have masturbated at least once.
 Additionally, at least 61.1% of males and 32.5% of females regularly masturbate at least monthly in the 30-39 age bracket and it declines with age.
+In total, 95% of males and 89% of females report that they have masturbated at some time.
 The message is that each gender has different sexual drives and needs regarding sexual orgasms.

 Consequently, 1 Corinthians 7:2 actually applies to both sexes.
 The root Greek word that is translated as, “immoralities” is porneia and it has a wide range of meanings.
 Masturbation could be included, but there is no papyri or archaeological evidence to support that conclusion.
 In 1 Corinthians 7:9 the Holy Spirit adds this statement,

 But if they do not have self-control, let them marry; for it is better to marry than to burn with passion.
 1 Corinthians 7:9 (NASB)